voyd-lang/voyd/reference/functions.md

 Parenthesis can be removed when:
 1. The only argument is a struct literal
 2. The only argument is a closure wrapped in curly braces
-3. The function is followed by a colon, a single expression representing the first argument, and a final trailing closure

 Examples:
 ```